Train strikes UK today: When are the rail strikes?

 Trains run by these companies are likely to be more crowded than normal on routes usually shared with train operators whose staff are striking, such as London-York-Newcastle-Edinburgh and Swansea-Cardiff-Newport.

-“It is likely that evening services on some lines will be affected on the days before each strike.
-Morning services on those lines may also be disrupted on 17 and 19 March because much of the rolling stock will not be in the right depots.“
+“It is likely that evening services on some lines will be affected on the days before each strike.“

 Will Eurostar be affected?